 Functional programming is influencing languages by their ability to compose complex solutions in terms of simpler ones and control side effects.
 Lambdas, expression trees and LINQ have changed how we write C# code.

 Code generation is a two edge sword: as fast as it generates a solution, it generates a big maintainability problem.
-Using run-time code generation/compilation, we can achieve similar performance and much more flexibility, getting the best of both worlds.
+Whenever possible, we prefer hand made code and runtime intelligence, using code generation as the last resort to remove the last bits of redundancy.

 We try as much as possible to use standard technologies, familiar patterns and write idiomatic code.
 Specifically, we use WPF (on windows) and ASP.Net MVC, HTML5, jQuery, Bootstrap and Require.js (on web) to let developers have full control over the end result of the user interface.